CrossEye/BibleLiteracy/index.md

 * **Exodus** (33,000 words): The Israelites become slaves in Egypt.
-Moses leads them to the gates of the Promised Land.
+Moses leads them to freedom and to the edge of the Promised Land.
   * Moses
   * Plagues of Egypt
   * Parting of the Red Sea